Lake County Child Custody Lawyer

-Following a divorce, it is imperative that you maintain a sense of normalcy and stability for your children.
 Making the transition is not always easy, but the Law Office of Michael E. Golub is here to help.
-We’re passionate about our clients’ well-being and we do everything in our power to minimize the stress and uncertainty you’re facing.
+I'm passionate about my clients' well-being, and will do everything in my power to minimize the stress and uncertainty you're facing.

 The court will consider a number of factors when analyzing a child’s best interests, including: